 Because the candies aren’t all that available outside of France, use this website to access the jokes, which tend to be on par with knock-knock jokes as far as language level and humor are concerned.

 But do watch out!
-Many of them rely on jeux de mots (wordplay) that takes advantage of the fact that many words in French sound the same.
-All of the jokes are submitted by fans of Carambar, so if some of them fall flat, you needn’t jump to the conclusion that your French learning has failed you.
+Many of them rely on jeux de mots (wordplay) which takes advantage of the fact that many words in French sound the same.
+All of the jokes are submitted by fans of Carambar, so if some of them fall flat, don’t jump to the conclusion that your French learning has failed you.

-Few are the French lovers who didn’t hear about the Charlie Hebdo attacks in January.
+Few are the French lovers who haven’t heard about the Charlie Hebdo attacks.
 What some don’t know is that the idea of a satirical press has long been important in France.

 The most widely read satirical newspaper in France is Le Canard enchainé, whose title stems from a play on words whereby a press news source is called a canard (duck).
 While you can’t read the whole paper online, you can see la une (the first page), which is usually more than enough, considering how much satire and circumstance you’ll have to decipher.